Please enjoy this guest post about the future of nursing from Sarah Jividen of Mother Nurse Love:

 2. Nurses are discovering ways to practice nursing away from the bedside.

 Not everyone wants to work at the bedside forever, and that is OK.
 One of the reasons I wanted to go back to nursing school in my early 30’s was because I knew that there is so much professional flexibility within the profession.

-The arrival of COVID-19 may be the push that inspires many nurses into other non-hospital nursing roles.
+The arrival of COVID-19 may be the push that inspires many current and future nurses into other non-hospital nursing roles.
 Aesthetics nursing, medical writing, home healthcare, legal nurse consultant, insurance case manager RN, or even starting a nurse-run business are just a few career possibilities worth exploring.

 For nurses who have been toying with the idea of starting a nurse-run business, moving into home health care, the aesthetics world, or taking a stab at medical writing, for example, the arrival of COVID-19 might be the exact push they need to take a step towards that direction.

 3. Alternatively, some nurses are reinvigorated to care at the bedside.

 The experiences brought by the pandemic made some nurses realize that bedside nursing is what they were put on this earth to do.
 Watching how the virus can devastate lives has inspired them to improve their clinical skills to work in the emergency room and ICU units.